 Students admitted to the double degree programme receive a degree certificate from two universities after they have fulfilled the degree requirements of both universities.

-Understanding different dimensions of software engineering is part of the necessary skills for any educated person today.
+Understanding different dimensions of software engineering is necessary for any educated person today.

-There are many reasons why software engineering is so popular, including good job security, rather high starting salaries, and diverse job opportunities across industries.
+There are many reasons why software engineering is so popular, such as good job security, high starting salaries, and diverse job opportunities across industries.

-Software engineers may also have flexible work schedules - work can be done anywhere where there is a computer and an internet connection.
+Software engineers may also have flexible work schedules – they can work anywhere where there is a computer and an internet connection.

 How to Apply